chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

    - Data Feed URL: URL of the ServiceNow application Datafeed API ending `api/x_chef_automate/asset`.
    - Chef Automate API token: an API token generated for Chef Automate with data-feed-service authorization.
    - ServiceNow user: a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
-   - ServiceNow password: Password for the ServiceNow user being set.
+   - ServiceNow password: Password of the ServiceNow user.

    Note that the Data Feed URL is the ServiceNow application, `FQDN/api/x_chef_automate/asset`.
 For example,  <https://venxxx.service-now.com/api/x_chef_automate/asset>.

 2. Click the **Test Data Feed** button.
-This will check that the values specified are correct and the connectivity between Chef Automate and the application is established.
+The application checks that the values specified are correct and the connectivity between Chef Automate and the application establishes.
 A successful test displays the **service-now automate connectivity passed** message.
 If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
 3. Click **Create Data Feed**.
 The configuration is saved.

 {{< figure src="/images/automate/snow_integration_create_data_feed.png" alt="Create Data Feed">}}